 When Matt finds Jack and his gang at the Flints’ house meeting with Ricky and Jim, his anger causes him to suffer a fatal stroke.

-Charlie later takes revenge on Ricky by setting fire to Jim’s lorry and Ricky is badly burned attempting to put out the fire and hospitalised.
+Charlie later takes revenge on Ricky by setting fire to Jim’s lorry and Ricky is badly burned and hospitalised as a result of his attempt vto put out the fire.

 Meanwhile, slum clearance forces Ricky’s mother Lil (Doris Hare) to reluctantly move out of her home of 30 years into a new flat in another area.
 Jim and Betsy use the insurance money from the burned lorry to move into a house of their own, and Jim gives up his dream of being a transport driver for a steady job in a local factory.